AngelOfV0id/KeyGotta/README.md

 **KeyGotta** is a tiny console utility for Windows.
 It monitors current state of keyboard and mouse using Windows API and then displays this information in console.
 That's all this program does.

 I wrote this program in December 2021 under the name of "KamstRec", which means "Keyboard and Mouse Recorder".
-I have released first and the latest version of the program (lost now) and have not been updating the program until August 2022, when I renamed the project to "KeyGotta" and made some fixes in code.
+I have released first and the last version of the program then and have not been updating the program until August 2022, when I renamed the project to "KeyGotta" and made some fixes in code.
 After that the project development was stopped completely.

 KeyGotta had been written in C programming language and built using TCC (Tiny C Compiler).
 In this edition, MinGW-w64 under Linux is used.